From our research origins and breakthrough clinical evidence to our current world-wide solutions

 Since its foundation, FBHI has engaged in new global collaborations to drive forward our mission of dementia prevention and promoting healthy brain aging.
 Collaborative projects include an evidence-based dementia prevention program in Japan and a US-originated public health campaign promoting measures for dementia risk reduction.
 To date, we are currently the Swedish sponsor of the MET-FINGER-APOE study, the first randomized clinical trial combining multidomain lifestyle intervention in association with metformin (a drug usually used to treat diabetes) in older adults who have an increased risk of dementia.

 In less than 4 years, World-Wide FINGERS has expanded exponentially to over 40 countries and is the largest network of clinical trials for risk reduction and dementia prevention to date.
-Today, FBHI has established the Scientific Helpdesk, a multidisciplinary team led by Professor Miia Kivipelto, to assist World-Wide FINGERS members globally as well as to drive forward the main scope, methodological strategy, and scientific activities of the network.
+Today, FBHI has established the WW-FINGERS Global Scientific Coordinating Center, a multidisciplinary team led by Professor Miia Kivipelto, to assist World-Wide FINGERS members globally as well as to drive forward the main scope, methodological strategy, and scientific activities of the network.

 Learn how you can support our work